AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 #### Explanation {#explanation-7}

-In relational databases IDs are a necessary means to express relations, so people tend to use them in content models as well.
+In relational databases, IDs are a necessary means to express relations, so people tend to use them in content models as well.
 Mostly for the wrong reasons through.

 If your content model is full of properties that end in "Id", you probably are not using the hierarchy properly.

-It is true that some nodes need a stable identification throughout their live cycle.
-Much fewer than you might think though. mix:referenceable provides such a mechanism built into the repository, so there really is no need to come up with an extra means of identifying a node in a stable fashion.
+It is true that some nodes need a stable identification throughout their live cycle; fewer than you might think though.
+But `mix:referenceable` has such a mechanism built into the repository, so there is no need to come up with an extra means of identifying a node in a stable fashion.

 Keep also in mind that items can be identified by path.
 And, as much as "symlinks" make way more sense for most users than hard links in a UNIX&reg; filesystem, a path makes a sense for most applications to refer to a target node.

 More importantly, it is **mix**:referenceable which means that it can be applied to a node at the point in time when you actually must reference it.

-So let's say just because you would like to be able to potentially reference a node of type "Document" does not mean that your "Document" node type has to extend from mix:referenceable in a static fashion since it can be added to any instance of the "Document" dynamically.
+So, just because you would like to be able to potentially reference a node of type "Document" does not mean that your "Document" node type has to extend from `mix:referenceable` in a static fashion.
+This is because it can be added to any instance of the "Document" dynamically.

 #### Example {#example-7}